ranjanistic/knotters/README.md

 - हिंदी में रीडमी [यहां पढ़ें](रीडमी.md)
 - You can contribute too by adding Readme.md in another language

+Join the internal communications channel on our own [Knotters Discord Server](https://discord.gg/ZxbY6GgCES) for discussions.

 ## Setup

 Linux environment is preferred, so if you were planning to boot/dual boot your pc with linux, this is the right time.